Public Offering of Shares

 Under its constitution, Punakaiki Fund is structured as a company and is governed by a shareholder-elected board of directors, with the Manager appointed under the Management Agreement.
 The investor rights include the ability for the Manager to be removed without penalty if a majority of Shares are voted in favour of doing so.
 A typical MIS requires approval of 75% of its investors to remove the scheme manager.

 The Portfolio Companies represent a diverse range of products and services, target markets, business models and sizes.
-The aggregate last-quarter (September 2017) revenues for all companies annualised to almost $81 million.
-The equity-weighted revenues totalled $11.1 million, and the chart below shows the increase in total equity-weighted revenue for all Portfolio Companies over the past 10 quarters.
+The aggregate annualised last-quarter (June 2018) revenues for all companies was almost $100 million.
+The equity-weighted revenues totalled $15.4 million, and the chart below shows the increase in total equity-weighted revenue for all Portfolio Companies over the past 10 quarters.

-The charts below reflect the investments in the 20 companies, as valued for the PDS on 23 November 2017.
+The charts below reflect the investments in the 18 companies, as valued for the PDS on 24 September 2018.
+Linewize and ThisData have been excluded as they are in the process of being sold.
 They show percentages of total investment value, excluding cash.

 Key Drivers of Return

-The value of our Assets is primarily driven by the change in financial performance (and therefore valuation) of each of the Portfolio Companies, in particular their revenue growth and profitability.
-The value of our Assets is also driven by any dividends paid to Punakaiki Fund by the Portfolio Companies and by the costs incurred by Punakaiki Fund.
+The value of our Assets is primarily driven by the change in financial performance (and therefore valuation) of each of the Portfolio Companies in our portfolio, in particular their revenue growth and profitability.
+The value of our Assets is also driven by any dividends paid to Punakaiki Fund by Portfolio Companies and by the costs incurred by Punakaiki Fund.

 The performance and valuation of each Portfolio Company is impacted by a number of factors.
 These include:

-- The past investment selection ability and current investment support by our Manager;
+- the past investment selection ability and current investment support provided by our Manager;

-The key drivers of Return are discussed further in Section 6, Key Features of the Shares, of the November 2017 PDS.
+The key drivers of Return are discussed further in Section 6, Key Features of the Shares, of the October/November 2018 PDS.

 Key Risks Affecting This Investment

 Investments in shares are risky.
 You should consider if the degree of uncertainty about Punakaiki Fund’s future performance and returns is suitable for you.
 You should also consider whether the price of these Shares fairly reflects the potential returns and the particular risks of these Shares.
-The most significant risk factors that could affect the value of the Shares, as determined by Punakaiki Fund, are set out below.
+Punakaiki Fund considers that the most significant risk factors that could affect the value of the Shares are set out below.

 Loss of value due to the poor performance or failure of one or more of the Portfolio Companies, which would cause the value of the investment assets of Punakaiki Fund to be revalued downwards.
 The Manager actively monitors performance of the Portfolio Companies and Punakaiki Fund marks down the carrying value of any underperforming investments.
-To date, investments representing 30% of the value of the assets of Punakaiki Fund have, at some time, been marked down from a previous carrying valuation.
-The investments we currently regard as highest risk are valued at under 18% of the Investor Net Asset Value, which is the value of the assets plus working capital less accrued performance fees.
+To date, investments representing 54% of the value of the investment assets of Punakaiki Fund have, at some time, been marked down from a previous carrying valuation.
+The investments we currently regard as highest risk are valued at under 7% of the Investor Net Asset Value, which is the value of the Assets less liabilities and less the share-based component of the accrued Performance Fee.

-Ongoing capital raising (such as Share issues) do not meet Punakaiki Fund’s needs or expectations.
+Ongoing capital raisings (such as Share issues) do not meet Punakaiki Fund’s needs or expectations.
 Punakaiki Fund requires cash to meet its operating expenses and to make further investments.
 If Punakaiki Fund does not continue to raise sufficient capital or sell investment assets including any listed shares it holds then it may fail, in which case the Investor Net Asset Value per Share is likely to fall significantly.
-We set aside a reserve of 2.75% of Accounting New Asset Value immediately after any Punakaiki Fund capital raising event to meet our operating costs over the following 12 months and in addition have successfully raised $19.4 million in cash since April 2014.
-We also hold shares in an ASX listed company that are able to be sold.
+We set aside a reserve of 2.75% of Accounting Net Asset Value immediately after any Punakaiki Fund capital raising event to meet our operating costs over the following 12 months and in addition have successfully raised $24.5 million in cash since April 2014.
+We also hold “performance” shares in an ASX-listed company that will be able to be sold once certain milestones are achieved.

-Uncertainty about the valuation of companies, with the risk that the valuations could be too high (or too low) versus the market values.
-Punakaiki Fund’s auditor Ernst & Young draws attention in their Independent Auditor’s Report on the FY2017 financial statements to “Note 3.1.1 to the financial statements which describes the inherent uncertainty and difficulty in measuring the fair value of early stage unlisted investments.”
+Uncertainty about the valuation of companies, with the risk that the valuations could be too high or too low versus market values.
+Punakaiki Fund’s auditor Ernst & Young draws attention in their Independent Auditor’s Report on the FY2018 financial statements to “Note 3.1.1 to the financial statements describes the inherent uncertainty and difficulty in measuring the fair value of early stage unlisted investments”.
 Punakaiki Fund uses revenue, EBITDA, revenue growth rates and public market valuations of comparable companies; along with performance, small company, control and liquidity adjustments, to guide periodic valuations of the portfolio.
-Punakaiki Fund also uses valuations provided by external providers, and public market stock prices to value investments in listed assets.
+Punakaiki Fund also uses valuations provided by external providers, and also investment metrics of publicly listed shares.

-The loss of the poor performance of key people, specifically Lance Wiggs and Chris Humphreys from Lance Wiggs Capital Management (LWCM), the Manager.
-The Management Agreement can be terminated by the Board for cause, and by shareholders with a majority vote, each without penalty.
+The loss or the poor performance of key people, specifically Lance Wiggs and Chris Humphreys from LWCM, the Manager.
+The Management Agreement can be terminated by the Board for cause, and by Shareholders with a majority vote, each without penalty.

-About Punakaiki Fund (as at December 2017 PDS)
+About Punakaiki Fund (as at October/November 2018 PDS)

 Punakaiki Fund makes long-term investments into high-growth, revenue-generating New Zealand companies.
-The company has a diverse portfolio of investments in 20 Portfolio Companies and total assets, including cash, of $32.3 million.
+The company has a diverse portfolio of investments in 20 Portfolio Companies, of which two are held pending exit, and total assets, including cash, of $40.6 million.

-The Portfolio Companies represent a diverse range of products and services, target markets, business models and sizes.
-Their aggregate revenues over the last twelve months to 30 September 2017 (not weighted by our shareholding) were over $81 million, while the largest individual investment represented less than 15% of Punakaiki Fund’s Assets.
+The remaining 18 Portfolio Companies represent a diverse range of products and services, target markets, business models and sizes.
+Their aggregate revenues over the twelve months to 30 June 2018 (not weighted by our shareholding) were $93 million, while the largest individual investment represented less than 16% of Punakaiki Fund’s Assets.

-Punakaiki Fund is profitable and predominantly generates returns through changes in the fair value of investments (net of accrued Performance Fees), as well as dividends received from investments and cash or shares received from the sale of investment assets.
-To date the company has negative operating cash flow, as cash spent on operational expenses exceeded cash received from dividends.
-Net cash of $0.493 million was used in operating activities on FY2017 and $0.214 million for the half year ending 30 September 2017.
-Punakaiki Fund has a target asset allocation immediately after fund-raising of more than 2.75% of its assets to be held in reserve as cash (currently $0.568 million) to ensure that the company can meet operational costs for 12 months without further fundraising.
+Punakaiki Fund predominantly generates returns through changes in the fair value of our investments (net of accrued Performance Fees), as well as dividends received from investments and cash or shares received from the sale of investment assets.
+To date the company has negative operating cash flows, as cash spent on operational expenses exceeded cash received from dividends.
+Net cash of $0.468 million was used in operating activities for FY2018.
+Punakaiki Fund has a target asset allocation immediately after fund-raising of more than 2.75% of its assets to be held in reserve as cash (currently $1.691 million) to ensure that the company can meet operational costs for 12 months without further fundraising.

 Statement of Investment Policies and Objectives Summary